predis/predis/README.markdown

         }
     });

+You can also create a single Phar archive from the repository just by launching the _createPhar.php_ script located in the _bin_ directory.
+The generated Phar ships with a stub that defines an autoloader function for Predis, so you just need to require the Phar archive in order to be able to use the library.

-Optionally, you can generate a single PHP file that holds every class (just like older versions of Predis) by launching the _createSingleFile.php_ script from the _bin_ directory of the repository.
-In this way you can load Predis in your scripts simply by using functions such as _require_ and _include_.
+Alternatively you can generate a single PHP file that holds every class, just like older versions of Predis, using the _createSingleFile.php_ script located in the _bin_ directory.
+In this way you can load Predis in your scripts simply by using functions such as _require_ and _include_, but this practice is not encouraged.

 ### Connecting to a local instance of Redis ###